DreamerWiz/scan_dumb_components/readme.md

 ## Any Suggestions

-Please contain wizdaydream@gmail.com or directly message me on Github to improve the repo.
+Please contact wizdaydream@gmail.com or directly message me on Github to improve the repo.